asterinas/jinzhao-disk/demos/encrypted-vm-image/README.md

     -size         60G
 ```

+### Launching the attestation/key service

+To decrypt a non-TEE VM, the key can be located at the initramfs or can be input by the user manually.
+Therefore, the service is not required.

+In TDX, the service
+*Todo: add TDX's Attestation service*

 ### Launching the new VM and unlocking the JinDisk-encrypted image

-Use the [qemu-launch-secure-vm.sh](./qemu-launch-secure-vm.sh) script to launch a secure VM and to verify whether the image is created successfully.
+In a non-TEE environment, one can use the [qemu-launch-secure-vm.sh](./qemu-launch-secure-vm.sh) script to launch a secure VM and to verify whether the image is created successfully.
 Use the `-hda` option to specify the image file.
 The command assumes the OVMF is located at `~/AMDSEV/snp-release-<DATE>/usr/local/share/qemu/`.
 Use `-tee` to specify which TEE guest is expected to be launched.
 For example in the following command, the last argument `-tee sev` will force the QEMU to start up an SEV guest VM.
 A normal VM will be launched if the `-tee` option is not specified.
 Utilize the command line options `-mem`, `-smp`, `-ssh`, and `-vnc` to specify the virtual machine's allocated memory capacity, count of virtual CPU cores assigned, as well as the respective ports for SSH and VNC communication channels.

-*Todo: add TDX support in the launch script*

 ```bash
 sudo ./qemu-launch-secure-vm.sh \